awatson1978/msbi-32400-final-project/readme.md

 ______________________________________
 #### Assignment #1

-Call variants on Pevsner autism bam (Web Document 9.7 at http://www.bioinfbook.org/php/ (Links to an external site.)C9E3k (Links to an external site.)) then annotate with snpEff + Clinvar and upload to VEP for ExAC population frequencies.
+Call variants on Pevsner autism bam (Web Document 9.7 at http://www.bioinfbook.org/php/ then annotate with snpEff + Clinvar and upload to VEP for ExAC population frequencies.
 Compare variants in the 101 target gene list with ExAC frequencies expected autism frequencies.
 Use hg19.fa (see below), not Pevsner's WebDocument_9-6_101autism.fa.
-Use CDC 2016 frequencies: https://www.cdc.gov/ncbddd/autism/ (Links to an external site.)data.html (Links to an external site.)
+Use CDC 2016 frequencies: https://www.cdc.gov/ncbddd/autism/

 ______________________________________
 #### CDC Statistics on Autism Spectrum Disorder